vEnhance/1802/src/grad.typ

 You can see a cartoon of the situation in @fig-grad-descent.
-Note that this figure is not to scale, because $0.01$ is too small to be legibly drawn, so the black circle is a lot larger than it actually is.
+Note that this figure is not to scale, because $0.01$ is too small to be legibly drawn, so the black circle is drawn much larger than it actually is.

 #figure(
   image("figures/grad-gdescent.png", width: auto),